HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 ### Adding document associations

-1. Go to *Assets → Documents → Edit → Associations*.
+1. Go to *Documents → Edit → Associations*.
 2. Click the Add button → select the intended asset from the dropdown → Add.
 3. Repeat step 2 to add more associations, as needed.

 :::{tip}
-The Associations tab is also available upon adding a new document from *Assets → Documents*.
+The Associations tab is also available upon adding a new document from *Documents*.
 :::

 ```{image} /product/document-management/media/associate_document.png